 - You have an individual retirement plan as defined by section 7701(a)(37)

-- You represent the United States or one of its agencies
+- Represent the United States or one of its agencies

 - You represent a state, the District of Columbia, a U.S. commonwealth or possession, or any other related entities

-- You are filing a W-9 on behalf of a corporation that regularly trades its stocks on an established security market
+- Filing a W-9 on behalf of a corporation that regularly trades its stocks on an established security market

-- You are a security, commodities, or derivatives dealer registered in the United States
+- Security, commodities, or derivatives dealer registered in the United States

-- You are filing the W-9 for a real estate investment trust (REIT)
+- Filing the W-9 for a real estate investment trust (REIT)

-- You are completing the W-9 on behalf of a bank you run
+- Completing the W-9 on behalf of a bank you run

 - You are a broker

-- You are filing the W-9 on behalf of a trust
+- Filing the W-9 on behalf of a trust

 14. Do You Have to Provide Information to the IRS?